7 Breastfeeding Positions & How to Try Them

 Is the laid-back breastfeeding position not working for you?
 Try an upright breastfeeding position instead.

-Mamas with larger breasts may find breastfeeding difficult ‒ you don’t want to cause any harm to baby and you also don’t want to be uncomfortable yourself.
+Mamas with larger breasts can find breastfeeding difficult—you don’t want to cause any harm to baby, and you also don’t want to be uncomfortable yourself.

-Our mamas on Peanut recommend the cradle hold and football hold breastfeeding positions for mamas with larger breasts.
+Our mamas on Peanut recommend the cradle hold and football hold breastfeeding positions for moms with larger breasts.

 Another hot tip?
-Use pillows underneath your breast to lift it up.
+Use a nursing pillow underneath your breast to lift it up.

 Older babies can be more flexible when it comes to breastfeeding positions.